Drug information provided by: IBM Micromedex

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Family or personal history of favism or hemolytic anemia or
+Favism, family or personal history of or

-Glucose-6-phosphate dehydrogenase (G6PD) deficiency or
+Glucose-6-phosphate dehydrogenase (G6PD) deficiency, severe or